x684867/nemesis_server/src/nodejs/doc/api/timers.markdown

     Stability: 5 - Locked

 All of the timer functions are globals.
-You do not need to `require()` this module in order to use them.
+You do not need to `require()` this package in order to use them.

 ## setTimeout(callback, delay, [arg], [...])